kublaj/Citizen/README.md

 ##Demo

-You can see Citizen in action ar [http://paszternak.net](paszternak.net).
+You can see Citizen in action at [http://paszternak.net](paszternak.net).

 ##License